jflam/chat-gpt-jupyter-extension/README.md

 3. Run `./build.sh` for Chrome.
 4. Load the `build` directory to your browser

+# Description of Jupyter-ChatGPT written by ...
+ChatGPT

+Welcome to Jupyter-ChatGPT!

+Jupyter is a highly productive user interface for ChatGPT, providing a number of benefits to users:

+- **Simplicity:** Jupyter simplifies the process of working with ChatGPT, allowing you to easily write and execute code without the need for complicated command-line interfaces or other tools.

+- **Flexibility:** Jupyter provides a powerful and flexible platform for working with ChatGPT, allowing you to easily mix and match code, text, and other media to create custom chatbots and other interactive applications.

+- **Collaboration:** Jupyter makes it easy to collaborate with others on ChatGPT projects, allowing you to share notebooks and work together in real time.

+- **Portability:** Jupyter notebooks can be easily shared and run on a variety of platforms, making it easy to access and use ChatGPT from anywhere.

+With Jupyter-ChatGPT, you can leverage the power of ChatGPT and Jupyter to quickly and easily create custom chatbots and other interactive applications.
+Give it a try and see for yourself how Jupyter can make working with ChatGPT a breeze!

 # Why a browser extension?
 At the time that I created this project, ChatGPT was released as a technology preview.
 That meant no public API.